Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ### Built-in Training and Inference

-As mentioned previously, ML-Agents ships with several implementations of state-of-the-art algorithms for training behaviors.
+As mentioned previously, ML-Agents ships with several implementations of state-of-the-art algorithms for training intelligent agents.
 In this mode, the Brain type is set to External during training and Internal during inference.
 More specifically, during training, all the medics in the scene send their observations to the Python API through the External Communicator (this is the